Field Note: Grief MisXdressed

 I remember someone i loved and looked up to saying, “When I am jealous i just compliment people.
 And then I’m not jealous anymore.”
 Then I saw her do other things.
 Drink.
 Sabotage.
 Disappear.
 She was not jealous.
 She was denying grief and it was misshaping her making her someone I had to be careful around.
 I lost my safe person.

 Grief was mislabeled so many times that I mislabeled it too.
-I never grieved my parents a job loss a broken relationship.
+I never grieved my parents absence or deaths, i never grieved a job loss or a broken relationship.
 Never.
 That was weakness.
+Being a pussy.
 That was guilt.
 That was life.
-Move on.
-Get over it.
-I’m over it.
-Aren’t you?

 The twisted mess this made in me is why naming feelings correctly matters.